bitmovin/cocoapod-specs/README.md

 # The Bitmovin CocoaPods Repo

-This repository contains all public CocoaPods specifications provided by [Bitmovin](https://bitmovin.com).
+This repository contains public CocoaPods specifications provided by [Bitmovin](https://bitmovin.com).

 ## Using